Skip to main content

 Harvard is working to strengthen the implementation of its policies and procedures related to complaints of discrimination.

-• NDAB policy improvements.
-Harvard is actively working to improve the implementation of its NDAB policies and procedures and to ensure that Harvard community members understand how to report discrimination and access the support available to them.
+• Improvements to the Non-Discrimination Policy.
+Harvard is actively working to improve the implementation of its Non-Discrimination Policy and Procedures and to ensure that Harvard community members understand how to report discrimination and access the support available to them.

 • IHRA definition of antisemitism.
-In January 2025 the University issued guidance clarifying that its Non-Discrimination and Anti-Bullying Policies (“NDAB”) use the International Holocaust Remembrance Alliance (“IHRA”) definition of antisemitism and consider the examples accompanying the IHRA definition to the extent that those might be useful in determining discriminatory intent.
-In Spring 2025, the University provided training on this guidance to those who receive and review complaints under the University’s NDAB Policies.
+In January 2025 the University issued guidance clarifying that its Non-Discrimination Policy uses the International Holocaust Remembrance Alliance (“IHRA”) definition of antisemitism and consider the examples accompanying the IHRA definition to the extent that those might be useful in determining discriminatory intent.
+In Spring 2025, the University provided training on this guidance to those who receive and review complaints under the University’s Non-Discrimination and Anti-Bullying Policies (“NDAB”).

 • Title VI office.
-Harvard will affirm that the University’s Office for Community Conduct (OCC) is Harvard’s Title VI office and clarify that the University’s NDAB Policies comply with the U.S. Department of Education’s Office for Civil Rights’ (OCR) guidance regarding Title VI.
+Harvard has affirmed that the Office for Community Support, Non-Discrimination, Rights and Responsibilities (CSNDR) is Harvard’s Title VI office and clarified that the University’s Non-Discrimination Policy complies with the U.S. Department of Education’s Office for Civil Rights’ (OCR) guidance regarding Title VI.

 • Action plan for Local Designated Resources (LDR) training.
-Harvard is preparing an action plan and training program for personnel charged with reviewing and evaluating complaints of discrimination to strengthen Harvard’s response to complaints of discrimination.
+Harvard has prepared an action plan and training program for personnel charged with reviewing and evaluating complaints of discrimination to strengthen Harvard’s response to complaints of discrimination, which will be implemented during the 2025-2026 Academic Year.

 • Annual Title VI report.
 Harvard will publicly reaffirm at least annually that antisemitism will not be tolerated and will, for the next five years, report annually on the University’s response to discrimination or harassment based on Title VI-protected traits and will provide transparency, consistent with state and federal privacy laws, regarding discipline outcomes in Title VI matters.